opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 ## Key terms

 The key terms in the following table describe the basic concepts behind composite monitors.
-For additional terms common to all types of monitors, see [Key terms]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/#key-terms) related to basic monitors.
+For additional terms common to all types of monitors, see [Key terms]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/#key-terms) for basic monitors.

 | Term | Definition |
 | :--- | :--- |